SDU-eScience/UCloud/provider-integration/README.md

 An IM/User instance can communicate with an IM/Server instance through IPC.
 The integration module implements inter-process communication through a unix socket.
 The IM/Server creates the socket at `/var/run/ucloud/ucloud.sock`.
-The socket is set to be usable by all users and communication.
+The socket is set to be usable by all users.
 The server uses the authentication mechanisms of the kernel (i.e. UID, GID and PID through `SO_PEERCRED`).

 ## Authorization